- Provincial Qualifying Tournaments

 - High School Provincial Championships

-The annual SPO High School Slo-Pitch Provincial Championships are run each year on the Thursday and Friday following Victoria Day.
-This is where high school teams from all over Ontario come to compete for Awards, and to represent their school in this OFSAA-sanctioned tournament.
+The annual SPO High School Slo-Pitch Provincial Championships is an OFSAA-sanctioned tournament that is held each year on the Thursday and Friday following Victoria Day.
+High school teams from all over Ontario come to compete for Awards and bragging rights, proudly repping their School or District.
 Both boys and girls teams are invited!

-The 24th Annual Tournament is scheduled for May 23-24, 2019 at Slo-Pitch City in Dorchester.
+The 25th Annual Tournament will take place in May, 2020 at Slo-Pitch City in Dorchester.
 Registration opens March 15th!
 Register early to avoid disappointment!

 Would you like more information?
 Please email us at firstname.lastname@example.org or call us at 905-646-7773.